PepcyCh/cuda-path-tracer/README.md

 A basic path tracer written in C++20 and CUDA with a naive component system.

-（Also project for Zhejiang University 2022-2023 August-Winter Advanced Computer Graphics master course）
+（Also project for Zhejiang University 2022-2023 Autumn-Winter Advanced Computer Graphics master course）

 Usage: